About

 Comedy U provides education and information on writing and performing comedy (including sketch comedy, improvisation, standup, movies, TV sitcoms), as well as the providing training in useful applications of comedy in other creative environments.

 Duncan McKenzie has been teaching comedy and improv since 1989, as well as working in TV and film.
-Currently he works as a writer and consultant on the YTV series, That’s So Weird.
-He was showrunner of the comedy-drama TV series Train 48, which used a blend of outline scripts and improvisation.
+He was as a writer and consultant on the YTV series, That’s So Weird and showrunner for the comedy-drama TV series Train 48, which used a blend of outline scripts and improvisation.
 Each show was shot in the daytime, edited in the afternoon, and broadcast across Canada in the evening.
-He wrote, story edited, and occasionally directed the sketch comedy series History Bites, which ran for over 100 episodes on History Television.
+He wrote, story edited, and occasionally directed the award-winning sketch comedy series History Bites, which ran for over 100 episodes on History Television.
+He also was story editor/writer for six episodes of Baronness Von Sketch Show in 2016.
+One of Duncan’s side gigs at the moment is the new sci-fi podcast The Bigger Bang.

 You can contact Amy at amy@comedyu.com